Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

-# Exercise 4: Run Web App in a Docker Container
+# Exercise 4: Run Web App and MYSQL database in a Docker network

 If we have a Spring Boot appplication and a MySQL database, we will need to consider app and database as two different services.
 Basically, we are going to run the services in two separate docker containers.
 We will run the two containers in the same Docker network so that they can communicate with each other.
 In this exercise you will create a docker image for a Spring boot application, then create a docker container from the image and finally run the app in a docker container.